pedrovazpimenta/challenge/README.md

 - mlflow_db: a MySQL server for MLFlow
 - s3: a MinIO server for S3 storage (only for development)

-After that, the user needs to upload the datasets to the S3 bucket.
-The bucket name is "mlflow" and the datasets should be uploaded to the "dataset" folder.
-The datasets should be in CSV format and have the following columns:
+After that, the user needs to upload the datasets to the S3.
+This can be done in the address `http://localhost:9001/`, the bucket name is `mlflow` and the datasets should be uploaded to the `dataset` folder.
+The datasets should be in `CSV` format and have the following columns:

 ```python
 ['type', 'sector', 'net_usable_area', 'net_area', 'n_rooms',
        'n_bathroom', 'latitude', 'longitude', 'price']
 ```

-With that done, the user can access the FastAPI server at http://localhost:8000/docs (together with a detailed documentation) and the MLFlow server at http://localhost:5000.
+With that done, the user can access the FastAPI server at `http://localhost:8000/docs` (together with a detailed documentation of the endpoints) and the MLFlow server at `http://localhost:5000`.
 The first step is to get a token from the FastAPI server.
 This token is necessary to access any of the API's endpoint.
 To get the token, use the following endpoint:

 ```json